 - Course Length and Dates:

 The program is 11 weeks long so that you get trained and start working in your new career as soon as possible.
 Class times are Monday through Thursday from 9am to 5pm.
 The spring course runs March through May and the fall course runs August through November.
-The next course will be offered in March 2014.
+The next course will begin March 6, 2017.
 Applicants are encouraged to apply 6 months in advance.

 - Application Process:

 Submit the Step Up application either online or by mail.

 If determined eligible, attend an interview with the Step Up Coordinator.

 Complete the required assignments given during the interview to be eligible for acceptance.

 If accepted, attend an orientation session prior to the start of class.